c3lang/c3docs-old/docs/ideas.md

 ## Built in maps

-Same reasoing as arrays.
+Same reasoning as arrays.
 Question about memory management is the same.

 ```
 int[int] map; // Built-in maps